dsbondin/dsbondin.github.io/_posts/2018-02-02-js_scope_and_hoisting.markdown

 // My name is Donald Trump
 ```

 Even though `myNameIs()` is called inside the `clone()` function, it was declared in the global scope.
 So when it cannot find the variable `name` locally it goes a scope higher, where `name`'s value is "Donald Trump".
-When we deal with the scope, what matters is where the function is declared, not where it's called.
+When we deal with the scope, what matters is** where the function is declared, not where it's called**.

 3.
 ```